 - White Rice

-These latter foods for the pantry need dark, cool, dry places to not grow mold that gets stronger from sunlight and moisture.
+These latter foods for the pantry need dark, cool, dry places.
 Your countertop storage is for foods that aren’t as affected by light or give off so much gas they can start to turn other foods in your pantry.

 Determine the climate of your environment

 If you live in a humid climate, your foods are more susceptible to moisture seeping in.

-Consider a kitchen dehumidifier that provides a balance of temperature to make sure your foods aren’t at risk for mold, both in the pantry and in the fridge.
-Even the air-tight containers–with humid surroundings–are vulnerable to mold spores and little bugs that creep into foods during the slightest of entry.
+Consider a kitchen dehumidifier that provides a balance of temperatures to make sure your foods aren’t at risk for spoilage, both in the pantry and in the fridge.
+Even the air-tight containers–with humid surroundings–are vulnerable to spoilage and moisture damage.

 Plan to balance your environment by purchasing a dehumidifier.
 Living in a wet, temperate climate and shelved foods require low moisture.
 A regular dehumidifier will add the necessary stability.
 You can even find out ahead of time if you need one by buying a hygrometer to test the area first.

 In a nutshell

 Making your groceries last longer takes a bit of forethought and planning.
 However, you must appropriately store foods to increase shelf life and decrease waste risk.
 There’s a saying that “if in doubt, throw it out.”
-The last thing you need is to eat foods that have expired, or their taste is somewhat questionable.
+The last thing you need is to eat foods that have expired, or whose taste is somewhat questionable.

-Getting the most from your groceries doesn’t have to be difficult, yet with the abundance of healthy foods available, understanding what your body needs is crucial.
+Getting the most from your groceries doesn’t have to be difficult, yet with the abundance of healthy foods available, understanding what your body needs are crucial.